Hydrodynamic theory of wetting by active particles: Results

 \subsection{The wetting transition is critical}

 We now examine in detail the wetting transition, which separates fully and partially-wet states.
-We find that this transition bears all the characteristics of an equilibrium critical wetting transition (recall Sec.~\ref{sec:equilibrium_wetting}).
+We find that this transition bears all the characteristics of an equilibrium critical wetting transition (recall Sec.~\ref{sec:background}).
 The control parameter for active wetting is the barrier height $\epsilon$.
-We write $\epsilon^*(\text{Pe})$ for the (Pe-dependent) location of the transition.
-Figure \ref{fig:wetting transition} shows results for $\text{Pe}=10$.
-We verified that these qualitative features are robust across a range of $\text{Pe} > \text{Pe}^*$, and for other values of $\bar{\rho}$ inside the spinodal.
+Figure \ref{fig:wetting_transition} shows results for $\text{Pe}=10$.
+We verified that the required qualitative features are robust across a range of $\text{Pe} > \text{Pe}^*$, and for other values of $\bar{\rho}$ inside the spinodal.
+The features are:

 \textit{(a) Continuous divergence of the liquid film width.} Recall from \eqref{eq:log_div} that for critical wetting, the dry wall in a partially-wet state carries a thin liquid film whose width $\zeta$ diverges continuously at the wetting transition.
-Evidence for such a divergence is shown in Figure \ref{fig:wetting transition}(a), which may be contrasted with a first-order wetting scenario, where $\zeta$ would have a finite limit as the transition is approached.
-The nature of the divergence is logarithmic in equilibrium \cite{Cahn1977,DeGennes} but we are not aware of any theoretical predictions for active (non-equilibrium) systems.
+Evidence for such a divergence is shown in Figure \ref{fig:wetting_transition}(a), which may be contrasted with a first-order wetting scenario, where $\zeta$ would have a finite limit (and finite gradient) as the transition is approached.
+The nature of the divergence is logarithmic in equilibrium \cite{Cahn1977, DeGennes1985} but we are not aware of any theoretical predictions for active systems.

-\textit{(b) Square-root divergence of the asymmetry.} The fully-wet state is symmetric under reflection about $x=0$ so ${\cal A}=0$, while the partially-wet state has ${\cal A}>0$.
+\textit{(b) Square-root scaling of the asymmetry.} The fully-wet state is symmetric under reflection about $x=0$ so ${\cal A}=0$, while the partially-wet state has ${\cal A}>0$.
 Recall from \eqref{eq:Aeq-sqrt} that for critical equilibrium wetting, the asymmetry is predicted to vanish as $(\epsilon^*-\epsilon)^{1/2}$ on approaching the transition.
-This behaviour is illustrated in Figure \ref{fig:wetting transition}(b); the exponent $1/2$ appears robust even out of equilibrium, as may be expected generically for pitchfork bifurcations\footnote{This behaviour is reminiscent of that observed in a system of two columns containing driven granular gases, separated by a permeable barrier, which exhibits a pitchfork bifurcation in the system’s asymmetry -- see \cite{Eggers1999}.}.
+This behaviour is illustrated in Figure \ref{fig:wetting_transition}(b); the exponent $1/2$ appears robust even out of equilibrium, as may be expected generically for pitchfork bifurcations.